SanketDixit/person-service/README.md

 event publishing fails due to network issues or other transient errors.
 * **Data Indexing**: Implement indexing on the DynamoDB table to improve query performance when fetching data by personId
+* **Swagger Documentation**: Generate Swagger documentation for the API endpoints to facilitate easier integration